avalone007/Publications/README.md

 # Publications
-A list of my publications.
+A list of my publications and work I have advised.

 ## 2023
 - *Infection Risk Self-Perception and the use of Central Squares in Santa Maria City during the Omicron Variant period of dissemination*.
 Felipe Mulazzani Melo, Olavo Avalone Neto. **Revista Nacional de Gerenciamento de Cidades**.
 [Paper](https://doi.org/10.17271/2318847211832023).